ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 <img src="{{ site.url }}/assets/DRB1-3123.seqwish.png")>

 I look forward to working with Heng and the rest of the community to understand the best way to build and use these objects.
-This will require competitive projects in which we not only build, but use pangenomes to drive genomic inference.
+I believe that this will require competitive but supportive and participant-oriented projects in which we not only build, but use pangenomes to drive genomic inference.
 Together, I am sure we will figure out how to bring these ideas to fruition and build scalable and helpful pangenomic methods.
 The important thing is that we learn to read and write the same data types.
 And, crucially, I hope that these data types are general enough to support all the things that researchers might need to do.